 In the lite edition of the plugin you can take a look around, you can create three galleries and you can check the lightbox functionality.
 On several places in the plugin you will find a notice that this or these function is included in the pro version only.
 Please notice that there is no support available for the free version.
 You can find the download here.

-If you already bought the plugin, this package will add one more year of updates and support to your account.
+One year of updates and personal 1-on-1 support for one website.
+If you already bought the plugin this package will add another year of updates and support to your account.

-This package contains the plugin itself with one year of updates.
-If you already bought the plugin, this package will add another year of updates to your account.
+One year of updates and personal 1-on-1 support for up to five websites.
+If you already bought the plugin this package will add another year of updates and support to your account.

 - WordPress galleries